The AI War: Everything You Need to Know About the Battle Shaping Our Future

 Closed AI Models

 Closed AI models, on the other hand, offer a competitive advantage by protecting trade secrets and ensuring exclusivity.
 These models are typically proprietary, with the source code restricted to private use and not available for modification or alteration by users.
-Closed AI models are often used by companies to maintain a competitive edge and protect their intellectual property.

 • AI Innovation: The debate around open versus closed AI software models will continue to shape the future of AI innovation, with implications for the pace of development and the democratization of AI technology.